lchristmann/mysql-laravel-grafana-demo/README.md

 Content-wise, the example is geared towards a fictional business, that has users (that can have sub-users), protocols that are created and partially signed with QES ([Qualified Electronic Signature](https://en.wikipedia.org/wiki/Qualified_electronic_signature)), and valuations (of products) being done.

-## Todo Next <!-- omit in toc -->

-- maybe add some tests for the API

 ## Table of Contents <!-- omit in toc -->

 - [Tech Stack](#tech-stack)